TASHMITVERMA/talentjn_frontend/README.md

 ## <a href='https://linkedin-clone-b9f2a.web.app' target='_blank'>LIVE DEMO</a>

 ## Description
-This is the ReactJS project, the perfect project to put on your portfolio by Clever Programmer.
+This is the ReactJS project, the perfect project to put on your portfolio by me.

 ## Build it today!